Top 10 Considerations for a New Office Plan

 Designing your new office plan is the best time to create a healthy, safe place for your employees to work.

 Avoid accidents from slips, trips, and falls by designing open, well-lit, non-slip paths with secure hand-holds for steps.
 Make sure that storage is secure.
-Ensure that employees have ergonomic chairs and desks that conform to their size and proportions.
-Moreover, acknowledge the need to move throughout the day avoiding the consequences that sitting too much can have on your health.
+Ensure that employees have ergonomic office chairs and desks that conform to their size and proportions.
+Moreover, acknowledge the need to move throughout the day, avoiding the consequences that sitting too much can have on your health.
 Sit/stand desks allow employees to raise or lower their work surface at the press of a button for improved cardiovascular health.

 Last but not least, consider the inherent benefits of light and open areas in your office layout.
-It makes for a more pleasant place to work, and many modern design elements help save energy costs improving environmental sustainability.
+It makes for a more pleasant place to work, and many modern design elements help save energy costs, improving environmental sustainability.

 6. Special Considerations for Small Office Layouts